toneflix/laravel-op/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-op/actions/workflows/main.yml/badge.svg) -->

-Laravel OP is a simple fork of Laravel that provides a set of tools to help you build your Laravel application faster and easier.
+Laravel OP is a simple API agnostic fork of Laravel that provides a set of tools to help you build your Laravel application faster and easier.
 It is a collection of useful classes, traits, and functions that I have found useful in my own projects.
 It is a work in progress and I will be adding more features as I need them.
 I hope you find it useful too.

 ## Usage